 Not minor if: The effluent monitoring results are used to make critical decisions during a licensee response to an emergency; or the 10 CFR Part 20 public dose limits were challenged or exceeded.

-Example d: The licensee incorrectly filled out a waste manifest for a radioactive waste shipment to a low-level waste disposal facility.
+Example 5d: The licensee incorrectly filled out a waste manifest for a radioactive waste shipment to a low-level waste disposal facility.
 Specifically, the waste generator incorrectly listed the radionuclide activities for various isotopes of uranium.

 The violation: 10 CFR 20.2006 and 10 CFR Part 20, Appendix G requires the waste generator to list the radionuclide activities of all radioactive waste shipments on a waste manifest (NRC Forms 540 and 541).
 The licensee failed to accurately list radionuclide activities for various isotopes of uranium.